JetBrains/lincheck/docs/topics/introduction.md

    | inc(): 1 | inc(): 1 |
    ```

-   Lincheck found an execution that violates the counter atomicity — two concurrent increments ended
+   Here, Lincheck found an execution that violates the counter atomicity — two concurrent increments ended
-   with the same result `1`, showing that one of the increment has been lost.
+   with the same result `1`.
+It means that one increment has been lost, and the behavior of the counter is incorrect.

 ## Trace the invalid execution

-In addition to the invalid execution results, Lincheck also can provide an interleaving that leads to the error.
+Besides showing invalid execution results, Lincheck can also provide an interleaving that leads to the error.
+This
-This feature is accessible with the [model checking](testing-strategies.md#model-checking) testing mode,
+feature is accessible with the [model checking](testing-strategies.md#model-checking) testing strategy,
 which examines numerous executions with a bounded number of context switches.

-1. To switch the testing strategy from stress testing to model checking,
+1. To switch the testing strategy, replace the `options` type from `StressOptions()` to `ModelCheckingOptions()`.
-   replace `StressOptions()` with `ModelCheckingOptions()`.
-   The updated `BasicCounterTest` implementation is presented below:
+The updated `CounterTest` class will look like this:

    ```kotlin
    import org.jetbrains.kotlinx.lincheck.annotations.*